 Martin Luther King Jr

-Towards the end of the museum tour (which is all self guided) you come up to multiple videos of Martin Luther King Jr speaking.
+Toward the end of the museum tour (which is all self-guided), you come up to multiple videos of Martin Luther King Jr speaking.
 We made sure to have our kids stop to listen to him speak.
 He was such a powerful speaker.

-The last part you walk through the museum at the Lorraine Motel which is a hallway of what was the hotel where you can see in on 2 hotel rooms.
-One being room 306.
+In the last part, you walk through the museum at the Lorraine Motel, a hallway of the hotel where you can see 2 hotel rooms.
+One is room 306.
 The balcony location where Martin Luther King Jr was shot.

 They show images of when he was shot and everyone around him pointing to where the shot came from to help people capture the shooter.